Routeam

 Market Solutions:

-• We analyzed several existing apps and platforms aimed at shared living arrangements (e.g., Splitwise, Roomie, and others).
+• Analyzing several existing apps and platforms aimed at shared living arrangements (e.g., Splitwise, Roomie, and others).

-• Most apps primarily focused on either financial management or basic task coordination but lacked a comprehensive approach to addressing all aspects of shared living.
+• Found that most apps focused on either financial management or basic task coordination.

 • We wanted to emphasize shared understanding.